texterapp/Texter/index.md

 The app has not included the permission to use internet on your phone, so anything that the app has access to never leaves your phone.

-Valuing user privacy, the Texter app has not requested the permission to read your phone's SMS, like a lot of the other texting apps do.
+Valuing user privacy, the Txtr app has not requested the permission to read your phone's SMS, like a lot of the other texting apps do.

 Below you will find details on each of the permissions requested.